 How Common is Relapse in Addiction?

-Relapse is common and occurs frequently as part of the recovery process.
-According to the Hazelden Betty Ford Foundation, statistical data indicatesd that 40 to 60 percent of individuals with addiction would experience a relapse at some point during their recovery journey.4 This means that individuals trying to overcome addiction will likely relapse several times before maintaining sobriety.
-Even though this number may seem high and can cause many to have fear and doubt regarding addiction treatment, it is important to recognize that nearly half of the individuals in recovery can establish sustainable sobriety.
+Relapse in addiction is common, and statistical data indicates that 40 to 60 percent of individuals in recovery would experience a relapse at some point.4 Individuals will likely relapse several times before maintaining sobriety.
+Even though this number may seem high and cause fear or doubt regarding addiction treatment, nearly half of those in recovery can establish sustainable sobriety.

-Is it a Sign of Failure to Relapse?
+Is Relapse a Sign of Failure in Recovery?

-Nonetheless, it can be disheartening for those individuals who experience multiple relapses during their course of treatment.
-Repeated failures can often lead to individuals giving up on their attempts to stay sober.
-In addiction treatment, treatment providers often use the phrase “addiction is not a sprint but a marathon” to emphasize that recovery is a long-term goal instead of a short-term one.
-A good support system can help lessen the negative impact of relapse while keeping the individuals motivated and committed to their recovery journey.
+Nonetheless, experiencing multiple relapses during treatment can be disheartening for individuals, possibly resulting in an abandonment of attempts to stay sober.
+In addiction treatment, providers often use the phrase, “Addiction is not a sprint but a marathon,” to stress that recovery is a long-term goal and process.
+A positive support system can help lessen the negative impact of relapse while keeping individuals motivated and committed to their recovery journey.

 The following are signs of relapse that can predict the occurrence of a relapse:6